AEONCommunity/aeoncommunity.github.io/index.md

 # Welcome!

-This site will contain some How-To's for the AEON digital currency.</p>
+This site will contain some How-To's for the AEON digital currency.

+Find out more about AEON at [the official website](https://www.aeon.cash).

 ## Using AEON on Ubuntu